Kile-Asmussen/proxy_mtg/README.md

 Just a little toy tool for creating proxies.

+# Usage notes

-You will need to download the JSON files from [here](https://mtgjson.com/downloads/all-files/#atomiccards).
+You will need to download the Atomic Cards JSON file from [here](https://mtgjson.com/downloads/all-files/#atomiccards), since it is too large for github.
+(Recommend you run it through a tool like [JQ](https://jqlang.github.io/jq/) to make it readable.)

 # License